MaalyALkaraki/syllabus/node-db/week-16/sql1-intro.md

 ## Exercise
 1. Which customers are from Norway?
 2. Which rooms can accommodate more than two people?
-3. Which invoices are dated after 5th July 2018?
+3. Which invoices are dated after one month ago?
-4. How would July invoices change if we gave a discount of 15%
+4. How would last month's invoices change if we gave a discount of 15%
 5. List all customers whose second name starts with 'M' (hint: there's a space before the second name)

 ---